rupalimayekar/ProjectWattpad/WattpadAnalysisSummary.md

 8. Sentiment Analysis of Description
 9. Average popularity by story rating (true or false).

-### Getting the Data
+## Getting the Data
-The Wattpad API is still in under development so it provides very limitted ways to get to the data.
+The Wattpad API is still in under development so it provides very limited ways to get to the data.
 The major content of the data is referred to as ```stories```.
 Wattpad users create stories and each story can have multiple chapters/parts.
 Stories are written in different languages and are categorized into Categories.
-The API returned the data in json format.
-There are 3 main sets of information we were able to retrieve from the API
+The API returns json data.
+There are 3 main sets of information we were able to retrieve from the API:

 ### Stories
-After playing around with the API a lot we were able to get some amount of story data in json format.
-We pulled this json data and dumped it raw into a csv file.
+This endpoint contains the bulk of the data.
+As the API is still in beta, results seemed random and upredictable.
+Our api call aimed for 100 pages of 100 stories each, but the most we could get was roughly 1400 at a time.
+The results change daily, and and only cover a few of the 24 possible genres.
+To counteract this, we ran the search for only "new" stories, which gave us a much more diverse dataset.
+We pulled this json data and dumped it into a csv file.

 ### Categories
 The categories are simply an id-name list of story categories in json format.
 We got these two columns and created a csv file with the categories.